eskinner31/api_speed_run/Assumptions_And_Notes.md

  a `List` api call would function the same on mongo as it would on postgres.
 Ideally it would be shaped after the repository pattern found in the spring framework, that is not seen here.
 ```

+- In a later iteration of this project I would have worked to implement both modules that leveraged dependency injection, and would have
+tried to implement a repository pattern to help decouple the application.

+- Clearly Input Validation on the API layer needs to be added
+- Better Error Handling needs to be implemented, and more safety checks, as JS is messy.

+- I would have preferred to return specific links in a later iteration to handle necessary operations from specific views (HATEOAS)
+- Apply a binary search against the data set after the data has been sorted.